NZNOG/website/_conferences/nznog-2024.md

 {: class="table table-bordered text-center"}

 Early bird pricing for the main conference will be available during January and February for $300.
 After which, the conference price will be $400 and available until sold out.
-Tutorial and workshop pricing is available on the [registration](https://nznog-2023.lilregie.com/) page.
+Tutorial and workshop pricing will be available on the registration page soon.

 Accommodation is available from the [Rutherford Hotel](nznog-2023/accommodation)